thecodekiddos/SoundSphere-Server/README.md

 Download [Python3](https://www.python.org/downloads/release/python-370/)

+Ensure you have virtualenv downloaded through `pip install virutalenv`

+Create your own virtual environment for the project `virtualenv -p python3 ./venv`

+Before beginning any development activate the virtual environment with the command:
+`source venv/bin/activate`
+When finished simply use:
+`deactivate`

 Run the `pip install -r requirements.txt` for dependencies.

 Flask will be the RESTful API framework used for this Backend

-Set up your environement variable `FLASK_APP`:`soundsphere`, `APP_SETTINGS` for the deployment type: developement, test, production
+Set up your environement variable `export FLASK_APP=soundsphere`,`APP_SETTINGS=dev` for the deployment type: developement, production

 To run the server:
 `flask run`

 # Development

-Create your own virtual environment for the project `virtualenv ~/PATH_TO_MY_PROJECT/venv`

-Before beginning any development activate the virtual environment with the command:
-`source venv/bin/activate`
-When finished simply use:
-`deactivate`

 When adding additional modules to the project, commit the current state of the packages via: `pip freeze > requirements.txt`